Habit, Not Hack: Asking Questions (Trainee)

 • What was my actual question?

-• Was I trying to learn, collaborate, or request?
+• Was I trying to learn, collaborate, or request something?

 • What would a respectful, professional version of that question look like?